 Take a look at some of the top features you should ideally have when choosing a security surveillance system for your needs:

 With most intrusions occurring at night, you'll naturally want a camera that clearly captures movements and activity around your property in pitch darkness.
 Look for cameras with infrared LEDs for clear night vision.
 The camera will automatically switch to a monochrome infrared picture when it's dark enough.
 Most cameras offer infrared ranges of 30 - 50 metres.

 Remote Access – Smartphone, Tablet Or PC

-You will want to view your property in real-time no matter where you are; so remote access via a mobile app or web browser is all important.
-Different security surveillance companies have different software and apps to enable remote access.
+You will want to view your property in real-time no matter where you are; so remote access via a mobile app is all important.
+Different security surveillance companies have different computer software and apps to enable remote access.

 Large investments in research and development by leading surveillance companies have enabled the development of ultra smart security cameras.
 Advanced detection technology in cameras makes it easier to capture critical events as they happen.
-With most of these detections, you’ll be able to set up real-time alerts via SMS, email or push notifications.
+With most of these detections, you’ll be able to set up real-time alerts via push notifications or email with snapshots.
 Some smart detections and features include: